rwth-acis/las2peer/README.md

 Service Development
 -----------------------
 This project contains LAS2peer itself.
-To develop a service for LAS2peer, please use the [LAS2Peer-Sample-Service-Project](https://github.com/rwth-acis/LAS2peer-Sample-Service/) and follow the instructions of the project's ReadMe.
+To develop a service for LAS2peer, please use the [LAS2Peer Template Project](https://github.com/rwth-acis/LAS2peer-Template-Project/) and follow the instructions of the project's ReadMe.

-If you want to learn more about LAS2peer, please visit the [LAS2Peer-Tutorial-Project](https://github.com/rwth-acis/LAS2peer-Tutorial-Project).
+If you want to learn more about LAS2peer, please visit the [LAS2Peer Template Project's Wiki Page](https://github.com/rwth-acis/LAS2peer-Template-Project/wiki).

 Preparations
 -----------------------